Aetheridon/wildfire-tracker/README.md

-# colorado-wildfire-tracker
+# wildfire-tracker
-a wildfire tracker for the State of Colorado
+a wildfire tracker